curioussoulscafe/curious-souls-cafe/README.md

 * **Find Specific Questions:** Looking for something particular?
 Use the search bar to find questions that match your keywords.

-* **Save Questions:** See a question you like during the question-picking process of a curious conversation?
-Simply click or tap on it, and it will be added to your "Saved Questions" list at the bottom of the page temporarily.
+* **Save Questions:** See a question you like?
+Simply click or tap on it, and it will be added to your "Saved Questions" list at the bottom of the page.
 You can clear them anytime.

 * **Optimized for On-the-Go:** The web app is designed to work seamlessly on smartphones and tablets, making it the ideal companion for dynamic, on-the-go interactions.